Updated: 5 days ago

 This background area is important to identify in the Intercultural Framework because each of us

-The Light Purple background - Awareness of Cultural Difference
+The Light Purple Riverbanks - Awareness of Cultural Difference

-The Light Purple background signifies the awareness of cultural difference surrounding oneself.
+The Light Purple Riverbanks signify the awareness of cultural difference surrounding oneself.

 It highlights the point where we need to interact across cultures and identities.
 You’ll notice this dynamic when you recognise difference and your reactions to it.
 You might find, for example, that you need to concentrate more on the context surrounding you so that you are mindful and respectful of the cultures and bodies around you.
 In this space, you are required to think and act differently to your familiar ways.